a1i3n37x/a37/a37-roadmap.md

 **Current Status & Next Steps (as of June 2025):**

 - ✅ **Doctor command implemented!** Alien Recon now has a beautiful, user-friendly self-test for tools, API, and environment health.
-- ✅ **All core tool wrappers (nmap, gobuster, nikto, enum4linux-ng, hydra, http-fetcher) have robust, real parsing logic and are fully tested.**
+- ✅ **All core tool wrappers (nmap, ffuf, nikto, enum4linux-ng, hydra, http-fetcher) have robust, real parsing logic and are fully tested.**
 - ✅ **Parser tests, fixtures, and ToolResult schema are complete and enforced.**
 - ✅ **Test coverage is high, including edge and error cases.**
 - ✅ **Rich error handling and consistent output schemas.**